Weight lifting straps are a great way of increasing your grip on barbells, dumbbells, and pretty many other pieces of gym kit.

 Here’s a sneak peek of what we will be covering in this article

-• How to wear weight-lifting straps
+- How to wear weight lifting straps

-• How do weight-lifting straps work?
+- How do weight lifting straps work?

-• What are the different types of weight-lifting straps?
+- What are the different types of weight lifting straps?

-• Exercises that benefit from weight-lifting straps
+- Exercises that benefit from weight lifting straps

 These are just a few of the tips I’ll be covering in this article, by the end, you’ll know everything you need to know about how to get the maximum benefit, and how they can help you smash out those all-important final reps, so keep reading!

-how to use weight lifting straps
+How to use lifting straps and their benefits

-What are deadlifting straps?
+- What are lifting straps?

-Deadlift straps are strips of material that are wrapped around the wrist and onto a barbell, dumbbell, pull-up bar, or handle.
+Dead lift straps are strips of material that are wrapped around the wrist and onto a barbell, dumbbell, pull-up bar or handle.
 They can be made of leather, nylon, or cotton, and are used to protect the wrist and improve grip, allowing sets to be completed before grip fatigue sets in.

-In larger movements such as deadlifts, pull-ups, and heavy row exercises, the forearms, and grip will often begin to fail whilst the target muscle is relatively fresh.
+In larger movements such as deadlifts, pull-ups, and heavy row exercises, the forearms and grip will often begin to fail whilst the target muscle is relatively fresh.
 As progressive overload is required to increase the shape and size of a muscle, having smaller muscle groups fail before larger ones can hamper the rate at which you make progress.

 They allow you to overcome this issue by giving enough support to the wrist and ensuring the target muscle is able to become fully fatigued.

-How do weight-lifting straps work?
+How do weight lifting straps work?

-Deadlifting straps enhance your grip and support your wrist by allowing you to (essentially) attach your hands to whatever piece of equipment you are using.
+Dead lifting straps enhance your grip and support your wrist by allowing you to (essentially) attach your hands to whatever piece of equipment you are using.
 Wrapping the fabric around the bar and pulling it tight creates a much firmer grip on the bar or handle than bare hands would allow.

 Not only does using a lifting strap prevent your hands from slipping as a result of moisture on your palms and fingers, but they transfer the weight through your wrists and forearms, rather than needing to grip the bar with just your palms and fingers, which tend to fatigue quickly, this lets you continue sets to the point of muscular failure of the target muscle, rather than from a failure of grip strength.